-Course # Course Name Grade Recommendations Credits 211 Honors World History: The Modern Era 9 Completion of Grade 8 Humanities with a minimum average of 77 and English with a minimum average of 90 or Completion of Grade 8 Social Studies with a minimum average of 90 and English with a minimum average of 90 5

-The course will be taught thematically, with the concept of revolution as transformative change as the guiding principle around which instruction will be based, the course will thematically cover the revolutions in thought, politics, economics, and the development of nation-states that created the overall schema of the Modern World from 1300 C.E. to the present.
+Course # Course Name Grade Recommendations Credits 211 Honors World History: The Modern Era 9 Completion of Grade 8 Humanities with a minimum average of 77 and English with a minimum average of 90 or Completion of Grade 8 Social Studies with a minimum average of 90 and English with a minimum average of 90 5 and the development of nation-states that created the overall schema of the Modern World from 1300 C.E. to the present.
 Students will routinely read and analyze primary source documents, write essays, complete group projects using cooperative learning, and research using the IMC and digital tools.
 Students will learn and employ critical thinking skills, analysis, sourcing materials, accounting for perspective & bias, comparing and contrasting, weighing the evidence, and synthesizing new understandings.